PaulineClin/2_resistants_priming_model/README.md

 # 2 resistants priming model
-Application to simulate figures of the Supplementary material "Optimal ratio of disease-resistant plants" study
+Application to simulate figures of the "Optimal ratio of disease-resistant plants" supplementary material.